Oxyaine/RainWorldBestiary/README.md

 You can [report any bugs or issues you encounter here](https://github.com/Oxyaine/RainWorldBestiary/issues), ***with performance issues, try to give as many details you can on where and when you where experiencing the bad performance.***

+### If you'd like something added, ask help with something, or anything really, feel free to ask me through the [issues page on GitHub](https://github.com/Oxyaine/RainWorldBestiary/issues)

 #

 ## First Things First